marmiksp/unix_File_Explorer/readme.md

 c.
 The file explorer should handle scrolling in the case of vertical overflow using keys k & l.
 d.
-User should be able to navigate up and down in the file list using the corresponding up and down arrow keys2.
-Open directories and files When enter key is pressed -
+User should be able to navigate up and down in the file list using the corresponding up and down arrow keys
+2. Open directories and files When enter key is pressed -
 a.
 Directory - Clear the screen and navigate into the directory and show the directory contents as specified in point 1